Amisha0401/marketinsights/2503/Natural_Citrus_Flavour_Market.md

- <p>Orange Segment to Reach $ Million by 2030, with a % <strong>CAGR</strong> in next six years.</p>
+ <p>Orange Based Segment to Reach $ Million by 2030, with a % <strong>CAGR</strong> in next six years.</p>

- <p>The global key manufacturers of Natural Citrus Flavour include Kerry Group, Takasago International Corporation, Sensient Technologies Corporation, Symrise, Givaudan Sa, Firmenich International Sa, Frutarom Industries, Citromax Flavors and International Flavors and etc. In 2022, the global top five players have a share approximately % in terms of revenue.</p>
+ <p>The global key manufacturers of Natural Citrus Flavour include Firmenich, ADM, Kerry Group, Takasago, D?HLER, Symrise, IFF, Givaudan and Citromax Flavors and etc. In 2022, the global top five players have a share approximately % in terms of revenue.</p>